younjinjeong/younjinjeong.github.io/content/posts/k-pop/hahyunwoo.md

 [![](http://img.youtube.com/vi/U1Fxt5wCqAg/0.jpg)](http://www.youtube.com/watch?v=U1Fxt5wCqAg "Diamond by Hyunwoo HA with ENG Sub")

 As you heard, his voice is crazy.
 His falsetto, head voice, chest voice, all quality of voice make fantastic emotions.
+It pierced whole my body.
 While I listen to "Don't Cry," I always drop my tears.
 What a bad song!

 If you want to know more about him, then please check the links below.

 - [Wikipedia](https://en.wikipedia.org/wiki/Ha_Hyun-woo)
 - [Namu Wiki](https://namu.wiki/w/%ED%95%98%ED%98%84%EC%9A%B0) - Use Google Translater for English

-More K-pop singers come soon!
+More K-pop singers coming soon!

 # 한국말